On the Nature of War best books.

 “The Foundations of the Science of War” by John Frederick Charles Fuller.

 The best book about military principles.
 Hard to read sometimes.
 Almost 65 years after its first edition, it was reprinted by the Marines Corps.
 I got a first edition copy from an American university library.
+It had many critiques and later the author went back on the underlying ideas in the book.
+The critiques, in turn, had as bottom that he had an eccentric personality, in a group (the military men) tremendously conservative and established by protocol.
+He had mystical streakes (Hindu philosophy, yoga) and flirted with the Nazi, being got by Hitler.

 “On the Nature of War” by Enrique Alonso.